 Along with socks or a good book, a bottle of single malt is a Christmas cliché.
-Don’t get us wrong, a fine whisky is never to be sniffed at, but we’ve got a drinks cabinet overflowing with simple supermarket Scotches — and could do with something a little more special.
-We’d wager you could, too.
+Don’t get us wrong, a fine whisky is never to be sniffed at, but we’ve got a drinks cabinet overflowing with simple supermarket Scotches — and could do with something a little more special this festive season.
+And we’d wager you could, too.

-As such, we’ve got into the Christmas spirits, and uncorked some of the best bottles to gift this Christmas.
-There’s everything from rum to brandy to wines to cocktails rounded up below (of course, Scotch also makes an appearance…).
+As such, we’re getting into the Christmas spirits — and have uncorked some of the best bottles to gift this year.
+There’s everything from rum to brandy to wines to champagnes rounded up below (of course, Scotch also makes an appearance…).
 So whip out your Christmas list and get ticking off — because we’ve got a bottle for everyone…

 If you’re going to go for Scotch, go for something special

 As we said, you don’t want just another bottle of whisky.
 But there are some offerings out there that will raise your bar — literally.
 Chief among them is the Glen Scotia 18-Year-Old.
 We recently tested the Campbeltown distillery’s award-winning 25-Year-Old expression, and can vouch for the quality of the entire range.

-Alternatively, if your price point is a little lower, why not plump for Glenlivet’s 12 Year Old Illicit Still; inspired by the founder’s original illicitly distilled whisky.
+Alternatively, if your price point is a little lower, why not plump for Aberlour‘s 14-Year-Old Double Cask; another bottle filled to its brim with history and heritage.
 No?
 Still want to splash out?
-Okay — Glenfiddich’s delectable cuvée wine cask-finished Grand Cru is a nice middle-ground.
+Okay — Glenmorangie’s delectable ‘A Tale of Winter’ limited edition is a nice middle-ground.

 But whiskeys don’t start and end with Scotch alone.
-We’ve got a soft spot for bottles from England — but bombastic American bottles are perhaps our all-time favourites.
-To introduce any Scotch die-hards to Irish whiskey, there’s no bottle better than Redbreast 15 Year Old; a rich, thick, sweet, pungent whiskey.
+We’ve also got a soft spot for bottles from England — but bombastic American bottles are perhaps our all-time favourites.
+To introduce any Scotch die-hards to bourbon whiskey, there’s no bottle better than Maker’s Mark 46; a rich, sweet and pungent whiskey.

 There are some exceedingly interesting gins out there